 Self-described “entheogen enthusiast” Willy Christie believes that “these medicines are to facilitate a deep healing experience, not a small siddhi to amplify a certain (usually corporate) lifestyle.”
 That’s not to say that people shouldn’t do it, he clarifies.
 “I just think it’s almost a perversion of one of the last few sacraments we have.”
 Some might argue that microdosing helps them integrate those larger doses, like a supplement.

 Maybe Pollan’s overarching message of quality over quantity has been right all along.
-To each their own, but for me, periodically tripping on large doses of LSD, San Pedro, ayahuasca, or psilocybin—with long intervals in between to notice and practice behavioral shifts, ideally with external support—seems to be the most sustainable solution for my continued psychedelic use.
+To each their own, but for me, periodically tripping on large doses of LSD, San Pedro, ayahuasca, or shrooms—with long intervals in between to notice and practice behavioral shifts, ideally with external support—seems to be the most sustainable solution for my continued psychedelic use.
 And while there will undoubtedly be a variety of psychedelic uses for different people, I hope advocates working to end prohibition also seek to understand why people—especially Americans—feel the need to dose more than ever before.